palkan/action_policy/docs/namespaces.md

 ```

 **NOTE**: namespace support is an extension for `ActionPolicy::Behaviour` and could be included with `ActionPolicy::Behaviours::Namespaced` (included into Rails controllers and channel integrations by default).

+## Namespace resultion cache

+We cache namespaced policy resolution for better performance (it could affect performance when we look up a policy from a deeply nested module context, see the [benchmark](https://github.com/palkan/action_policy/blob/master/benchmarks/namespaced_lookup_cache.rb)).

+It could be disabled by setting `ActionPolicy::LookupChain.namespace_cache_enabled = false`.
+It's enabled by default unless `RACK_ENV` env var is specified and is not equal to `"production"` (e.g. when `RACK_ENV=test` the cache is disabled).

+When using Rails it's enabled only in production mode but could be configured through setting the `config.config.action_policy.namespace_cache_enabled` parameter.